vwkd/sdrawkcab/compiler/conditional.md

 # Conditional

-## Checks
+## Declaration

-- type of condition must be boolean
+- check that type of condition is boolean, if not error